 Marketing & Recruitment Coordinator — Annie Bowe

 Annie Bowe joined the O-AT-KA staff in September of 2016.
-Prior to, she spent the summer at camp as a staff photographer.
-Annie’s role as the Marketing & Recruitment Coordinator will help to assist with various communication efforts including social media, the website, and recruiting efforts.
+Annie’s role as the Marketing & Recruitment Coordinator assists with various communication efforts including the camp’s social media, website, advertising and other efforts relating to new camper recruitment and development.
 Annie previously worked in the Advancement department at Saint Joseph’s College and has experience working in development, alumni relations, and event management.

 In her earlier years, Annie developed a love for camp as a longtime camper and counselor at Chimney Corners in Becket, Massachusetts.
-She earned a Bachelor’s degree in Studio Art at Connecticut College, and continues to pursue her passion for the arts as a painter.
-Annie, her husband Josh, and their son Sawyer live in Sebago (right down the street from camp)!
+She earned a Bachelor’s degree in Studio Art at Connecticut College, and continues to pursue her passion for art when time allows.
+Annie, her husband Josh, and their two children Sawyer and Elizabeth live in Sebago (right down the street from camp)!